-Display Tableau on Big Screen TV with OptiSigns
+Display your Tableau Dashboard with OptiSigns

-If you haven't use OptiSigns yet, it is a digital signage app running on Windows, Mac, Linux, Raspberry Pi that allow you to remotely manage contents on your digital screens.
-You can try for free by follow set up guide for Windows or Mac.
+Let's dive in to see how it all works!
+If you haven't used OptiSigns yet, it is a digital signage app that runs on Windows, Mac, Linux, and Raspberry Pi, allowing you to remotely manage contents on your digital screens.
+You can try it for free by following the setup guide for Windows or Mac.

 Once your screen is paired with OptiSigns, you can create an instance of our Tableau Dashboard.

-Now assign the newly created Tableau App to your screen, by going to Screens tab, and click Edit Screen.
+To assign the newly created Tableau App to your screen, navigate to the "Screens" tab and click "Edit Screen."

-Unlike PowerBI, Tableau does not provide an Authentication API, you will have to enter username and password for each devices and click Save password.
+The Tableau Dashboard is now assigned to your screen.
+Unlike PowerBI, Tableau does not provide an Authentication API.
+Therefore, you will need to enter a username and password for each device and click "Save Password."

 That's it!
 Your dashboard is now displayed on your TV.